CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 #### Question: Is there a file size limit for file uploads?
 Answer: There is a 150 GB size limit on uploads.
 In the situation where your file is above the file size limit, we recommend you create a ZIP file.
 A ZIP is a common file format that’s used to compress one or more files together into a single location.
 This reduces file size and makes it easier to transport or store.

-#### Question: Is there a preferred naming convention for file and folder names?
+#### Question: Is there a preferred naming convention for certifiction file and folder names?
 Answer: The most important practice to follow when naming files is to be consistent with your filename conventions for each module certification.
 Consider including the following elements in your filename:
 - State abbreviation (using the USPS code)
 - Module (refer to the Module Abbreviation table below)